-The pro-independence camp has traditionally marked the day as a day of mourning over the loss of independence.
+The pro-independence movement in French Polynesia has marked the current administration's autonomy commemorations as a day of mourning.